markmandel/brute/README.md

 I personally, also found [Adam Martin's Blog Post series](http://t-machine.org/index.php/2007/09/03/entity-systems-are-the-future-of-mmog-development-part-1/) very useful at giving a step by step explanation of Entity System architecture.

+## News

+Blog posts and news can be found on the [Compound Theory Blog](http://www.compoundtheory.com/category/brute)

 ## Usage

 See the [Library API](https://markmandel.github.io/brute/codox/) for all the functionality of this library.